YenruoY/Amaozn-price-tracker/README.md

 The script is still in development and hence I'm mentioning **how it should work**.

-* There will be a `url.list` file that will contain link, and target price of the products I want to track.
-The file will be in JSON format.

-* The script scrapes the product price from their product page.
+* The is `.cache` directory that containes JSON file for each of the products with the name of its product ID.

+* There are two main scripts,
+    - **config.py** : adds product to start tracking it, will also have some configuration options
+    - **amazon_track.py** : this will track the price of each product that were added previously.

-* The script will execute automatically at certain time with the help of **CRON JOBS**, that means it will support only on Linux machines.
+* The `amazon_track.py` script will execute automatically at certain time with the help of **CRON JOBS**, that means it will support only on Linux machines.

 * For notification I'm going to use **NTFY**.
 Documentation can be found [here](https://docs.ntfy.sh/).

-* There will be a `config` file that will keep of the other configuration for the script, such as subscribed topic for NTFY.
+* There will be a `config.py` file that will keep of the other configuration for the script, such as subscribed topic for NTFY.

-# How to install it
+# How to install it (not completed)

-Work in progress.

-For now, add product link inside the URL veriable in the script.
+After cloning the repo, first run the `config.py` script.
+You can add Amazon product links from this script.
+Onces its done you can execute `amazon_track.py` script to get its current price.

+After adding multiple links, in the `.cache/` folder there will be multiple JSON files, you can open those files to get info of the current product.

 ~~**Note :** In the product link, anything after product ID is not required.
 For example : In `https://amazon.in/<product_name>/dp/<product_id>/..` everyting after `../<product_id>` should be removed including the trailing **'/'** character.~~ Not needed now, fixed on 31/01/2024.